FreeCAD/FPA/reports/2023_09_27_Prokoudine.md

 There is no open application process in place.
 So far, the Open Toolchain Foundation issued only grants to FreeCAD developers.

-According to Pieter Hijma, the process was this:

-> We essentially observed the community and interacted with the community to find/filter developers that would be helped by receiving the funding we had available.
-Instead of requesting proposals, check proposals, something that is quite time consuming for both the funding agency and potential candidates, we preferred this "low overhead" approach. [...]
-Some developers we contacted felt that others would benefit more from this kind of funding and referred these other developers to us to contact next.
+According to Pieter Hijma, the team worked with the community to identify developers who could be grant recipients.
+They chose this approach to cut the overhead that the usual grant application routine would otherwise impose on both themselves and developers.
+Some developers they contacted felt that others would benefit more from this kind of funding and referred those other developers to the Open Toolchain Foundation team.

 #### Project ideas